 Lesson Plan a la Carte

-guides teachers, clinicians and administrators through a simple, step-by-step process for creating an integrated lesson plan that addresses the social, environmental and communication challenges that often block students' access to academics and other learning.
+guides teachers, clinicians and administrators through a simple, step-by-step process to create lessons that addresses the social, environmental and communication challenges that often block students' access to academics and other learning.
 As the slim, 90-page volume indicates, the authors don't want to add more work to educators' already busy day.
-The book makes an educator's existing workload easier to manage by helping them create well-designed and integrated lesson plans that bring together learning objectives, therapeutic supports and modifications students need in the classroom.
-These plans can then be carried out solo or by a team.
-Guided instructions are printed on all template forms which are provided in the book as well as on the accompanying CD.
+The book makes an educator's existing workload easier to manage by helping them create well-designed lesson plans that bring together learning objectives, supports and modifications students need in the classroom.
+Guided instructions are printed on all template forms.

 MEET THE AUTHORS

 OTR, LCSW, is a clinical social worker and occupational therapist with advanced training in child and adolescent psychotherapy from the William Alanson White Institute.
 Todd has a private practice in Manhattan, NY where he works primarily with children and families around a variety of developmental and social-emotional issues.
 He has taught clinical social work at Fordham University and is an integrated planning consultant for The Cooke Center for Learning and Development.